ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper/README.md

 # How to build and install

+## Tested configurations

+The building of this package has been tested on Windows with the Python install from python.org and Microsoft Visual 2017.

+It has also been tested with cygwin.
+In that case, python-devel must be installed too.
+To run the examples, scipy and matplotlib must also be installed in cygwin.

+On Linux, it worked with standard installation.

+Other configurations should work but the setup.py file would have to be improved.
+It is a first version and the build process will have to be improved.

+The package is working with Python 2 and 3.

+## Building

 The build is using a customized arm_math.h in folder cmsisdsp_pkg/src to be able to compile on windows.

 As a consequence, if you build on an ARM computer, you won't get the optimizations of the CMSIS library.
 It is possible to get them by replacing the customized arm_math.h by the official one.

+Since the CMSIS-DSP wrapper is using numpy, you must first install it if not already done.
+So, for instance to install it locally you could do:

+    > pip install numpy --user

+Once numpy is installed, you can build the CMSIS-DSP python wrapper.
+Go to folder CMSIS/DSP/PythonWrapper.

-Following command will build in place.
+Following command will build in place if you have the right compiler and if Python can find it.

     > python setup.py build_ext --inplace

-If you launch Python from same directory you'll be able to play with the test scripts.
-You'll need to install a few additional Python packages to run the examples.
+Then, if you launch Python from same directory you'll be able to play with the test scripts.
+You'll need to install a few additional Python packages to run the examples (scipy and matplotlib).
 See below.

 If you want to install the cmsisdsp package, it is advised to install it into a virtualenv